-- The Federal Notice of Funding Opportunity lists available funding for the FY 2022 NSGP nationwide at the following amounts: - NSGP UA: \$125,000,000 - NSGP-S: \$125,000,000 - The Federal Notice of Funding Opportunity has estimated funding levels for the FY 2022 NSGP-S for Missouri at \$2,100,000 - The Federal Notice of Funding Opportunity does not specify a funding level for the FY 2022 NSGP-UA for Missouri - NSGP applicants may apply for up to \$150,000 per site location, for up to three sites.
-The maximum award available is \$450,000 per applicant. - If an applicant requests funding for multiple site locations, regardless of whether the projects are similar in nature, the applicant must submit an individual vulnerability/risk assessment and investment justification unique to each site.
+- The Federal Notice of Funding Opportunity lists available funding for the FY 2023 NSGP nationwide at the following amounts: - NSGP UA: \$152,500,000 - NSGP-S: \$152,500,000 - The Federal Notice of Funding Opportunity has estimated funding levels for the FY 2023 NSGP-S for Missouri at \$2,550,000 - The Federal Notice of Funding Opportunity does not specify a funding level for the FY 2023 NSGP-UA for Missouri - NSGP applicants may apply for up to \$150,000 per site location, for up to three sites.
+The maximum award available is \$450,000 per applicant per funding stream. - If an applicant requests funding for multiple site locations, regardless of whether the projects are similar in nature, the applicant must submit an individual vulnerability/risk assessment and investment justification unique to each site (one vulnerability assessment per location/physical address)